ljcooke/see/README.rst

 License
     BSD (see the *LICENSE* file)

 Contributions are welcome.
-See the *CHANGELOG.md* and *AUTHORS.md* files.
+See the *CHANGELOG.rst* and *AUTHORS.rst* files.

 Install